 With the knowledge and training obtained from completing this degree, you will be qualified for a range of social services roles in government departments, advocacy and charity groups and private agencies.

 Prospective fields of practice include child and adolescent welfare, family support, aged and disability care, labour market and retraining programs, community and mental health services, migrant support, neighbourhood and local government services, drug, alcohol and gambling rehabilitation and youth justice programs.

 If you are an Australian citizen you may be eligible to receive HECS-HELP, meaning you can defer payment of your course fees.
-Additionally, if you are an Australian resident you may also be eligible to receive Austudy/Abstudy or Youth Allowance.

 CSU provides access to a range of scholarships and loans to help its students with the costs associated with university study.